android-on-track/on-track/README.md

 * Location-tracking
 * Social connection
 * Send baton as a way to collaborate with another user
-* Alert of a new baton comming in
+* Alert of a new baton coming in
 * See friend's profile
 * Compare completed batons